nasa-gibs/worldview/doc/features.md

 to disable, set:
 `"naturalEvents": false`

-## Data Download
+## Smart Handoffs

-This feature uses CGI scripts to query the CMR API on the server.
-To enable, edit `config/default/common/features.json` and set `"dataDownload": true`.
+This feature allows directing users to [Earthadata Search](https://search.earthdata.nasa.gov/) to download the underlying data for layers.
+For more information see the [Smart Handoffs docs](./smart_handoffs.md).
+To enable, edit `config/default/common/features.json` and set `"smartHandoffs": true`.

 ## GeocodeSearch